 Traditional: 32-36″ length putters work with the natural flow of your putting stroke

-PUTTER FACES: INSERT VS. METAL
+PUTTER FACES: INSERT VS. MILLED

 Putter Insert – promotes a softer feel and sound

-Metal – promotes firm, crisp feel and sound feedback
+Milled – promotes firm, crisp feel and sound feedback

 SHAFTS & HOSELS